kitft/funsearch/README.md

 - `--duration`: The duration in seconds for which the search should run.
 Default is 3600 (1 hour).
 - `--temperature`: LLM temperature.
 Default is 1.0.
 Can also give a list of temperatures - one for each entry in --model.
 Format: "temperature1,temperature2,..."
 - `--team`: Wandb team/entity for logging (optional)
+- `--envfile`: Path to a .env file to load environment variables from.
+This is only useful if you are running the search outside of a container.

 ```
 Here, we are searching for the algorithm to find maximum cap sets for dimension 11.